Ross Coulthart: UFOs

 After leaving the PR firm Coulthart returned to reporting, focusing mainly on UFOs.

 In 2021, Coulthart starred in The UFO Phenomenon, a special television series for Seven News in Australia that claimed to "unearth startling new evidence of UFOs from government officials and eyewitnesses that will change everything you thought you knew about the universe."
 That same year, Coulthart authored a book titled In Plain Sight: An Investigation into UFOs and Impossible Science.
 Author Pippa Goldschmidt said "Coulthart provides a balanced historical and global summary of UFO sightings ...
 Fatally for his argument, however, he shows signs of wanting to believe it."
 Author Jason Colavito reviewed Coulthart's book, saying it was "less a serious analysis and more of a book report on the last works of the leaders of the faith".
 According to The Sydney Morning Herald, the book made Coulthart something of a cult hero in American UFO circles.
 Maariv noted in 2023 that the book had received global media attention.

 In 2022, Coulthart and co-host Bryce Zabel began hosting Need To Know, a UFOlogy podcast promoted as "revealing the mysteries of the universe to the people of the earth".

-In June 2023, Coulthart conducted an interview for NewsNation with USAF officer David Grusch and joined Grusch in alleging that the U.S. federal government maintains a highly secretive UFO retrieval program and is in possession of both extraterrestrial spacecraft and the corpses of non-human pilots.
+In June 2023, Coulthart conducted an interview for NewsNation with USAF officer David Grusch and joined Grusch in alleging that the U.S. federal government maintains a highly secretive UFO retrieval program and is in possession of both extraterrestrial spacecraft and the corpses of "non-human" pilots.
 In August 2023, the Australian Broadcasting Corporation's program Media Watch questioned the lack of evidence for Coulthart's claims that the United States government had covered up knowledge of aliens and the retrieval of alien spacecraft.
 In December 2023, Australian Skeptics announced that Coulthart was their 2023 Bent Spoon Award winner for his uncritical journalism concerning his belief that governments are covering up "'wreckage of downed extraterrestrial spacecraft and the bodies of their pilots.'"

 In November 2023, NewsNation announced it had signed Coulthart as a special projects correspondent.
 His first project with the network, "Unsolved: The JFK Assassination", was released during the week of the 60th anniversary of the assassination of President John F. Kennedy.

-In January 2025, Coulthart conducted a televised interview with former U.S. intelligence operative Jake Barber on Reality Check.
-In the interview, Barber claimed to have firsthand knowledge of a covert program involving the retrieval of non-human intelligence (NHI) technology, allegedly conducted by elements of the U.S. military and intelligence community in collaboration with private aerospace contractors.
-Barber, who described himself as a former elite military operative operating under "non-official cover" (NOC) status, alleged that he had personally participated in the recovery of unidentified craft at a classified government location.
-These claims have not been independently verified and remain unconfirmed by official sources.